Learning Hidden Markov Models from Aggregate Observations: Introduction

 \textbf{Related Work:} Estimating Markov chains from aggregate data, also referred to as \textit{macro} data in earlier works, has a long history.
 It was first studied in \cite{LeeJudZel70} where the transition matrices were estimated based on maximum likelihood method.
 In \cite{Sun75,Mac77,KalLawVol83}, the modeling of a single Markov chain was studied by maximizing the aggregate posterior.
-More recent learning methods from aggregate data include~\cite{LuoXuZhe16,PasFuBou12}.
-After the CGM framework proposed by \cite{SheDie11}, there have been a few works on learning the underlying individual model from aggregate data.
-The non-linear belief propagation algorithm~\cite{SunSheKum15}, a message passing type algorithm for approximate inference in CGMs, has been utilized in EM for the task of learning a Markov chain.
+More recent learning methods from aggregate data include~\cite{LuoXuZhe16,PasFuBou12}. \singh{After the introduction of the CGM framework in \cite{SheDie11}, there have been a few works on learning the underlying individual model from aggregate data.} The NLBP algorithm~\cite{SunSheKum15}, a message passing type algorithm for approximate inference in CGMs, has been utilized in EM for the task of learning a Markov chain.
 Another existing aggregate inference algorithm utilized in the E-step of the EM algorithm is Bethe-RDA~\cite{VilBelSheMcc15} which exhibits convergence guarantees.
 Finally, \cite{BerShe16} proposed a method of moments estimator for learning a Markov chain within the CGM framework.
-Other works along this line include estimating spatio-temporal population flow~\cite{IwaShi19} and recurrent estimation of HMM~\cite{LyuGriDun19} from aggregate data, learning stochastic behaviour of aggregate data~\cite{MaLiuShu20}, and estimating group behavior from ensemble observations \cite{Zen19}.
+Other works along this line include estimating spatiotemporal population flow~\cite{IwaShi19} and recurrent estimation of HMM~\cite{LyuGriDun19} from aggregate data, learning stochastic behaviour of aggregate data~\cite{MaLiuShu20}, learning hidden nonlinear dynamics from aggregate data\cite{WanBoLin18}, and estimating group behavior from ensemble observations \cite{Zen19}.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:background}, we briefly discuss related background including probabilistic graphical models, collective graphical models, and the Sinkhorn belief propagation algorithm.
+In Section~\ref{sec:background}, we briefly discuss related background.
 We present our main results and algorithms in Section~\ref{sec:main_results} for discrete observations.
-The counterpart with continuous observations is developed in Section \ref{sec:hmm_cts}.
-This is followed by experimental results in Section~\ref{sec:experiments} and a concluding remark in Section~\ref{sec:conclusion}.
+The counterpart with continuous observations is developed in Section \ref{sec:hmm_cts} followed by experimental results in Section~\ref{sec:experiments} and a concluding remark in Section~\ref{sec:conclusion}.